 Ready to create your own merch?

-Start designing & selling custom merch that your subscribers will be eager to buy.
+Design & sell custom merch on Bonfire that your subscribers will be eager to buy.

 Capitalizing on the popularity of his viral PSH! and Look At This Car!! videos, Ed Bassmaster was able to launch exclusive shirts and hoodies for each of his top videos that his fans couldn’t resist from purchasing.